 A lot has been discussed on what to feed your pet dog or cat and the pet parents know every single detail about it by heart.
 What is good and what is bad for the most common four-legged pets are on the tips of every pet lover.
 But what about the most famous bird pet who is, coincidentally, also the third-in-line?

 Can a budgie be fed a diet of just any other pet?
 Or all that he needs is some grains or seeds, just like we do with the birds coming daily to our backyards?
-Many people have the misconception that birds do not need anything special to eat and can be fed about almost anything for survival.
+Many people believe birds do not need anything special to eat and can be fed almost anything for survival.
 But it is baseless as an improper and unbalanced diet can lead to serious health issues in them.
 So, before adopting this little budgie, knowing his dietary needs is the best way to keep him healthy for long.

 Best Foods for Budgies

 No single food is perfect for budgies as they can’t have every kind of vitamins, minerals, proteins, or essential fats.
 Hence, a little of everything is the best way to go.